 This charming restaurant in Ly’s family home is a good lunch choice if you want air-conditioning and cold beer with your cao lau.
 Ly makes a beautiful cao lau, as well as some of the most elegant renditions of Hoi An’s other classic dishes.
 22 Nguyen Hue St. 0510 386 1603.
 10am-10pm.

-The riverside location of this beautiful colonial villa, and smooth jazz soundtrack, makes Chef Duc’s restaurant a lovely spot for cao lau after dark.
+The riverside location of this beautiful colonial villa, and smooth jazz soundtrack, makes our friend Chef Duc’s restaurant a lovely spot for cao lau after dark.
 45 Nguyen Thi Minh Khai St. 0510 392 5545.
 11am-10pm.

 Red Bridge Cooking School

 Learn to make cao lau and other Vietnamese dishes at Hoi An’s best cooking school.
 The price includes pick up and transfer there by vehicle and a return trip by boat.
 0510 393 3222.
 See www.visithoian.com

 The Last Great Taste of Hoi An Food Tour